ythirion/goat/pbt/solution/step-by-step.md

 Imagine an approach as powerful as Example based testing in terms of feature compliance checking but covering also a much more important numbers of inputs.
 That’s the promise behind `Property-Based Testing`.

-## Property-Based Testing at Our Rescue
+## Property-Based Testing at our Rescue
 Enter `Property-Based Testing` (PBT), a paradigm shift from our traditional example-based testing.
 Unlike specifying a set of inputs and expected outputs, PBT allows us to define properties our code must adhere to, generating a wide range of test cases that challenge our unconscious biases.